Aklp42/maadaa-FaEco-Dataset/README.md

 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 For more details, please visit [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+# Updates

+## June 16 Update:

+We are thrilled to announce the release of "Fashion & E-Commerce Open Dataset v1.0" as a part of our ongoing Fashion & e-Commerce Datasets project.
+This newly introduced dataset comprises over 30,000 images with a multitude of scenarios and corresponding annotations.
+Stay tuned for more updates!

 # Website